gridsuite/documentation/README.md

 ## Architecture

 Here is a micro-service architecture diagram.
 Yellow boxes are micro-services, orange boxes are user interfaces and all blue boxes are external services (like databases, a message broker, etc).
 Arrows represent http, websockets or AMPQ connections.
-We use 2 different databases: PostGresSQL which is the default solution and ElasticSearch for data indexing.
+We use 2 different databases: PostgreSQL which is the default solution and ElasticSearch for data indexing.
 In addition to databases, we also use file systems and FTP storages.
 Most of the micro-services communications rely on synchronous http request (REST APIs), but we also have asynchronous communication thought a RabbitMQ message broker.
 Back-end access is done from front-end using http call to REST APIs and WebSocket connections for asynchronous updates.